UNITED STATES

 (in thousands, except share and per share amounts)

-In January 2022, the Board of Directors approved the issuance of restricted share units to employees.
-The restricted share units vest over from the date of grant with vesting per year on the anniversary of the grant date.
-The terms of the awards stipulate that the vesting of any outstanding restricted share units will be pro-rated for employees if their employment terminates after the first anniversary of the grant date.
+During the third quarter of 2024, the Board of Directors approved the issuance of restricted share units to its employees.
+The restricted share units vest over from the date of grant.
+The terms of the awards stipulate that vesting of any outstanding share units will be pro-rated for employees if their employment terminates after the first anniversary of the grant date.

-The Company recorded share-based compensation expense related to restricted share units of $for the three months ended March 31, 2022.
-At March 31, 2022, there was total unrecognized compensation cost of related to nonvested restricted share units The unrecognized compensation cost is expected to be recognized over a weighted-average period of years.
+The Company recorded share-based compensation expense related to restricted share units of $ and $ for the three months ended September 30, 2024 and 2023, respectively, and $ and $ for the nine months ended September 30, 2024 and 2023, respectively.
+At September 30, 2024, there was a total unrecognized compensation cost of $ related to non-vested restricted share units.
+The unrecognized compensation cost is expected to be recognized over a weighted-average period of years.

 Granted | ||||||||